 - Finally, the most dangerous – at some point, we lose control and become victims of a phenomenon known as “retailtainment”.
 No, we’re not kidding, it’s a legitimate new phrase that describes shopping for entertainment.
 Retailers try to make shopping an entertainment experience in order to entice buyers.

-Very soon, we find even less time and attention for our spiritual growth.
+Very soon, we find even less time and attention to our spiritual growth.

 Recently there was an article that captured how online shopping is dreadful for our environment, especially on Black Friday and Cyber Monday.
 Yet, online shopping is growing rapidly each year.
 Online shopping is doubly easy but impacts our attention a lot more – the options are exponentially more because they are not limited by a specific location or to one type of shop.
 And so, with the available options exponentially increased, we waste even more time with online shopping.
 Greater negative environmental impact means upsetting the balance of nature even more and that directly impacts our subtle energy system – individually and collectively.